nuwave/lighthouse/docs/master/api-reference/directives.md

 Run validation on an array itself, using [Laravel built-in validation](https://laravel.com/docs/validation).
 """
 directive @rulesForArray(
     """
     Specify the validation rules to apply to the field.
     This can either be a reference to any of Laravel's built-in validation rules: https://laravel.com/docs/validation#available-validation-rules, or the fully qualified class name of a custom validation rule.
     """
     apply: [String!]!

     """
     Specify a custom attribute name to use in your validation message.
     """
     attribute: String

     """
     Specify the messages to return if the validators fail.
-  Specified as an input object that maps rules to messages, e.g. { email: "Must be a valid email", max: "The input was too long" }
     """
-  messages: RulesMessageMap
+    messages: [RulesForArrayMessage!]
 ) repeatable on ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION

+"""
+Input for the `messages` argument of `@rulesForArray`.
+"""
+input RulesForArrayMessage {
+"""
+Name of the rule, e.g. `"email"`.
+"""
+rule: String!

+"""
+Message to display if the rule fails, e.g. `"Must be a valid email"`.
+"""
+message: String!
+}
 ```

 This is typically used to assert a certain number of elements is given in a list.